 Skip to content

-This guide walks through writing and running your first timing test.
-You’ve seen the basic pattern on the landing page; now let’s create a complete, runnable test.
+This guide shows you how to write and run your first timing test.
+You’ve seen the basic pattern on the landing page; now we’ll build a complete, runnable test.

 Terminal window